 Here are the top 10 tools every first time home buyer will need (and most don’t already have!).

 - Cordless drill: Works for everything from putting up storm shutters to hanging a picture.
 If you can find one, go for one with a rechargeable battery.
+Invest in cheap blinds that fit properly so they don’t fly open on their own when there’s a storm.

 - Garden hose: Don’t let the name fool you—garden hoses are necessary for those who have no intention of planting a garden.